 How will we get there?

-A lot has changed since the Apollo program!
-Getting humans to the Moon will involve new methods and technologies to support larger crews, longer visits, and, eventually, living on the Moon.
-Here are some of the things NASA and its partner companies are working on now:
+A lot has changed since the last time humans went to the moon!
+The journey to the Moon will involve new methods and technologies to support larger crews, longer visits, and, eventually, living on the Moon.
+NASA and its partners are currently working on some exciting projects:

-The Space Launch System (SLS) Rocket: The Space Launch System (SLS) rocket is adaptable and powerful enough to send a human-crewed mission to the Moon and Mars and robotic missions to Saturn and Jupiter.
-Astronauts need to reach a speed of 24,500 miles per hour to get to the Moon!
-SLS achieves this speed by attaching two separate rockets to a central rocket called the core stage.
-Like the Saturn V rocket from the Apollo missions, astronauts and other payloads ride on top of the rocket.
+The Space Launch System (SLS) Rocket: The SLS rocket is designed to be adaptable and powerful enough to take astronauts to the Moon and even Mars.
+It reaches a speed of 24,500 miles per hour to get to the Moon.
+The rocket consists of two separate rockets attached to a central core stage, and the astronauts ride on top, just like the Saturn V rocket from the Apollo missions.

-The Orion Spacecraft: Astronauts will travel to the Moon and back in the Orion Spacecraft, which includes Support, Crew, and Escape Modules.
-The Support Module holds systems to keep the astronauts alive, fuel for navigation, and solar panels for power.
-The Escape Module allows the astronauts to get away from the SLS rocket if something goes wrong during launch.
-The Crew Module is designed to house four astronauts.
-It’s only a couple of meters wider than the Command Module of the Apollo mission.
-Still, it’s roomier on the inside because modern computers, sensors, and tools take up less space.
-When it returns to Earth, the Crew Module uses a heat shield to enter the atmosphere, and giant parachutes land in the ocean.
+The Orion Spacecraft: The astronauts will travel to the Moon and back in the Orion Spacecraft.
+It has different modules, including the Support Module, which keeps the astronauts alive with necessary systems, fuel for navigation, and solar panels for power.
+The Escape Module allows the astronauts to get away from the SLS rocket if there’s a problem during launch.
+The Crew Module is designed to accommodate four astronauts and is more spacious on the inside than the Command Module used in the Apollo mission.
+When the Crew Module returns to Earth, it uses a heat shield to enter the atmosphere and giant parachutes to land safely in the ocean.

-The Gateway: The Gateway will be an outpost in lunar orbit where astronauts transfer from the Crew Module to a lunar lander.
-It can also store the supplies needed to build and sustain a community on the surface and serve as a future outpost for astronauts launching on missions to Mars and beyond.
+The Gateway: The Gateway will be a hub in lunar orbit where astronauts transfer from the Crew Module to a lunar lander.
+It can also store the supplies needed to build and sustain a community on the Moon and serve as a future outpost for missions to Mars and beyond.

 Previous – Why go back to the Moon?